solid/odi-governance/README.md

 There may be the option to offer some financial support for a member, but the general rule is that these roles are voluntary.

 Please note that where possible there should only be one representative from organisations outside of the chairs and Tim.

+Our goal is to have at least 2 Global South representatives outside the Chapter Representatives and that will make a concerted effort to ensure that the AC listings are advertised to an audience in the Global South, including direct outreach.

 #### Meetings